Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Operative System:** Input the terminal/controller operative system.
 * **Serial Number:** Input the terminal/controller serial number.

-When finished completing all fields, click the **Save** button.
+When you have finished filling in the fields, click the **Save** button.

 ## Users
-In this view you can consult the users of the Network.
+In this section you can view, create or edit users for the Network.
 You can edit them by clicking on the pencil icon in the options column, enable/disable a user by clicking on the padlock icon and reset the password with the star icon.

 ![Users](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Users.PNG)

-To create a new User, click on the **New** button.
+To create a User, click the **New** button.

 ![Users New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Users%20New.PNG)